SofijaErkin/basic-tool-mac/linux/color_plugins_vim.md

     set background=dark

     colorscheme solarized  " solarized is the better

+    " the upstairs VIM command config need to come somewhere after

+    " "call vundle#end()".

     " Also, we could chose the below two lines plugins